 At New Valley, the building of vocabulary in all English lessons is of paramount importance.
 Vocabulary is collected from texts and through thesaurus and dictionary work.
 Children are taught to use words in context and to consider their suitability and effectiveness through using ‘shades of meaning’ techniques.
 Study of prefixes, suffixes, antonyms, synonyms and etymology begins early to encourage a curiosity and love of words and their meanings.
 Children are encouraged and rewarded for experimenting with new vocabulary and are encouraged to use words in full sentences from the outset.

 Children are encouraged to orally rehearse their ideas and are taught using a mixture of modelled, shared and guided writing.
 Independent writing is encouraged in the form of short written tasks or as longer, complete pieces of work.

-Teachers across the Trust use working walls to support independence in learning through every step of a writing unit.
+Teachers use working walls to support independence in learning through every step of a writing unit.
 The working walls are focused on the specific learning objectives and are updated regularly throughout each unit.

 Children enjoy writing and presenting their thinking in written form.
 Writing neatly in cursive style - and where appropriate in print - they spell age-appropriate words correctly and use a dictionary and thesaurus effectively.
 They use writing models strategically and contribute creatively to shared and guided writing.
-Independently, they experiment with voice, formality and ambitious vocabulary choices and can write coherently, in appropriate form, addressing their audience.
-They can plan their work using a variety of genre specific tools and understand the process of drafting, editing and proof reading.
+Independently, they experiment with voice, levels of formality and ambitious vocabulary choices, and can write coherently, in appropriate form, addressing their audience.
+They can plan their work using a variety of genre-specific tools and understand the process of drafting, editing and proof reading.
 Children use increasingly accurate punctuation and make deliberate choices about sentence structure and syntax.
 Most importantly, children enjoy being authors and sharing their work.